updated on 10 November 2020

 Lights, camera, action

-Once you take the above information and advice on board, you will be all set for future video interviews.
-The key to success at this stage is twofold and very simple: taking it seriously enough to prepare beforehand and staying calm.
-A calm and measured approach will help you concentrate on what you’re going to say, and if anything does go wrong during the process, it will be rectifiable as you will have caught it in good time.
+The key to success at this stage is twofold and very simple: taking it seriously enough to prepare beforehand and staying calm, which is much easier when you feel prepared.
+This way, if anything does go wrong during the process, it will be rectifiable as you will have caught it in good time.